 Sunday mornings at Karrinyup are a great place to start, but make sure you get in early!
 The early morning stampede are rewarded for getting up with the sparrows and usually get the best of the bargains.

 There are a number of areas around Perth well known for high density of Vinnies and Salvos stores.
 If you don’t find what you are looking for at one, the others are sure to fill in the gaps.
-Try Old Perth Road in Bassendean, William Street in Northbridge or Albany Highway in Vic Park to start with.
-Who knows what you might find!
+Try Bassendean, Mirrabooka, Morley, Canning Vale or Armadale and allow enough time to do some serious shopping.

 As you know all too well, being a single parent is no walk in the park.
 But it’s important to take the time to enjoy the precious moments you share with your kids.
 If you can put a small amount away into a savings account, separate from your emergency savings, you’ll soon find that every little bit adds up.
-Use this money for a weekend getaway with the kids, or a movie night at the next big film.
+Use this money for a movie night at the next big film or maybe an ice-cream at your local markets.
 If you have the option, maybe take time for yourself and recharge your batteries however you see fit.
 Amongst the stress and chaos, there’s always a way to find something special.

 By far our biggest piece of advice however, is if times get tough or your situation changes, let us know.
 Communication is key, and we will always do our best to help you through a rocky period.
 There are often options available to you that you weren’t aware of, all you have to do is ask.